adiracu/dotfiles/README.md

 # Refresher

-running ~/.dotfiles/bin/dotfiles has the prerequisites:
+running ~/.dotfiles/bin/dotfiles has the prerequisite of:

-* have `git` instaled
+* having `git` installed

 The script will do: